jennkunrath/portfolio/personal-projects/cat-sound-decoder/README.md

-# Pet Sound Decoder
+# Cat Sound Decoder

-Pet Sound Decoder is a mobile-first web app that helps cat owners interpret a vocalization in context.
+Cat Sound Decoder is a mobile-first web app that helps cat owners interpret a vocalization in context.
 It combines an audio classifier with observed ear and tail positions, then explains whether the two signals reinforce each other or point in different directions.